 This isn’t to say that kids will automatically use picture-perfect form when performing a deadlift in the gym.

-It’s just that handling a narrow metal bar eliminates some of the imbalances that are present when scooping up a dog, carrying other kids or babies around, lifting up that crate of books, carrying around the vacuum cleaner, etc.
+It’s just that handling a narrow metal bar eliminates some of the imbalances that are present when scooping up a dog, carrying other kids or babies around, lifting up that crate of books, etc.

 Kids still need intense, thorough instruction in proper form when it comes to the deadlift.
 So do adults!
 The rule of textbook form applies to people of all ages.